akrzemi1/__sandbox__/papers/contract_related_issues.md

 A different way of looking at this definition is that compiler vendors can communicate with programmers by other means than the International Standard.
 For instance, even though the International Standard does not demand that implementations give the programmers control to opt out of any optimizations, compilers nonetheless give them this option.
 Or, even though the International Standard allows optimizations based on strict type aliasing rules (UB-based optimizations) and does not mandate a "mode" where these optimizations (assumptions) would be disallowed, compilers like clang or gcc still allow the programmers to control this with flag -fstrict-aliasing .

 This point of view is based on trust that compiler vendors work in the best interests of the programmers, that they are aware of the issues related to assuming the CCS predicates, and that their natural course of action would be to either never implement such assumptions, or enable them under a compiler flag.
-Under this view there is no problem related to contract-based optimizations in the current WP: it gives the compiler vendors a provision for implementing contract-based optimizations in a responsible way.
+Under this view there is no problem related to contract-based optimizations in the current [[WD]][1]: it gives the compiler vendors a provision for implementing contract-based optimizations in a responsible way.

 Thus, to great extent the decision whether to mandate no-contract-based-optimization guarantee in the Standard boils down to the question whether we trust that compiler vendors will be responsible when doing their job.